 During one of our neediest times years ago, our pastor came forward to pay our rent for us.
 Hubby had quit his job after his employer started expecting unethical things.
-We felt it was more important to follow our consciences and Scripture rather than take underhanded earnings.
-Even if it meant facing want and need.
+We felt it was more important to obey Scripture rather than take underhanded earnings.
+Even if it meant facing want and need, confident God would provide.

 It snuck up quietly, a little at a time.
 That’s the way some things happen.
 And we’re unaware until it’s too late (or almost).
 Like with my eyesight.
 I was convinced I could see.
 But truth is, I was going blind.